-This document provides information about accounts on the Unified Linux Systems managed by the School of Informatics and Computing.
+This document provides information about accounts on the Unified Linux Systems managed by the School of Informatics, Computing, and Engineering.
 There are many other standalone Linux systems in the school that are not part of the unified configuration and, therefore, this document does not apply to accounts on those systems.
 If you have any questions about Linux systems within the school, please contact us.

 Persistent Server Processes

-You are not allowed to run any persistent server process (including a web server) on the SoIC unified Linux systems outside the Burrow without the sponsorship of a member of the faculty.
+You are not allowed to run any persistent server process (including a web server) on the SICE unified Linux systems outside the Burrow without the sponsorship of a member of the faculty.
 The Burrow cluster is provided as a playground of sorts for things that are not otherwise allowed.
-We have a server as part of the Burrow cluster named silo.soic.indiana.edu (aka. burrow.soic.indiana.edu) where you can run your own web server, database server, or any other server that meets the following criteria:
+We have a server as part of the Burrow cluster named silo.sice.indiana.edu (aka. burrow.sice.indiana.edu) where you can run your own web server, database server, or any other server that meets the following criteria:

-- It must be related to the teaching or research mission of Indiana University and the School of Informatics and Computing.
+- It must be related to the teaching or research mission of Indiana University and the School of Informatics, Computing, and Engineering.

 - There can be no commercial content.